 - Requiring that vendors present acceptable documentation evidencing the quality of the product and the accuracy of representations relative to the product.

-In the field of Materials Management, the General Services Agency uses a number of professional purchasing tools, such as formal and informal requests for quotations, in-house and external supply contracts, bulk purchasing through the revolving Stores account and direct negotiation to provide County departments with the requisite materials at the lowest possible cost.
+In the field of Materials Management, the Executive Office uses a number of professional purchasing tools, such as formal and informal requests for quotations, in-house and external supply contracts, bulk purchasing through the revolving Stores account and direct negotiation to provide County departments with the requisite materials at the lowest possible cost.
 Uniform specifications and centralized ordering help achieve this goal, while at the same time assuring vendors a maximum of fairness and opportunity with a minimum of costly confusion.

-Specifically, GSA provides the following services for County departments:
+Specifically, the Executive Office/Central Services Division (Purchasing) provides the following services for County departments:

 - Assists departments in developing specifications, contract requirements and terms and conditions;